cscenter/bigdata_2015/hw01/README.md

 - 1 chunk_locations call
 - 1 files call

 P.S.
-By the way, it can be easily paralellized, but I decided to save readability of the solution.
+By the way, it can be easily parallelized, but I decided to save readability of the solution.

 P.P.S.
 Python version is 3.4 ([Dockerfile: python:3.4] (https://registry.hub.docker.com/_/python/))